CharlieHomewood/project-skyline/Kanban/Boards/Task Progress Review.md

 - [ ] Start asset creation
 - [ ] Come up with ideas/opinions on the ideas for story/ character stuff
 - [ ] Decide on Game Engine
+- [ ] Develop understanding of how real-world human iris colour is genetically determined
+- [ ] Decide on how to define tasks

 ## In-Progress (15)